 CFM & MPH

-• With an MPH of 238, the Stihl BR 600 moderately surpasses the 201 MPH of the Stihl BR 350, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.
+• The MPH of the Stihl BR 600, at 238, modestly exceeds the 201 MPH of the Stihl BR 350, allowing it to blow leaves on grass or lift heavy debris (acorns, etc.) and wet leaves more effectively.

-• Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 350 features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+• In contrast, the Stihl BR 350's engine, with a displacement of 63.3 cc, is slightly surpassed by the 64.8-cc engine of the Stihl BR 600.
+As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.
+Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 350 features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 TL;DR